1. AREA OF APPLICATION

 Taxes in General

-Customer shall bear all taxes which may be levied in connection with the Agreement including any payments of any invoices issued by AMAC TR, but not income tax or such like levied against AMAC TR on its income, profits or gains by any relevant Turkish taxing authority as a result of the Agreement.
+Customer shall bear all taxes which may be levied in connection with the Agreement including (i) any payments of any invoices issued by AMAC TR, and (ii) aircraft parking at AMAC TR subject to Turkish customs regulations and restrictions, but not income tax or such like levied against AMAC TR on its income, profits or gains by any relevant Turkish taxing authority as a result of the Agreement.

 Customer cannot deduct any amount from any of its payments under the Agreement for or on account of any Taxes unless Customer legally is required to do so.
 If Customer is so required, Customer shall deduct the minimum amount necessary to comply with the respective law and pay AMAC TR an extra amount so that AMAC TR receives the same amount on the relevant payment date that it would have received if the deduction had not been made.
 Customer shall further pay the tax to the relevant taxing authority according to the laws and obtain a receipt and provide AMAC TR with a copy thereof.